Ahmad-K-Hmied/AI-POS/README.md

 ![image](https://github.com/user-attachments/assets/a5cac74e-74ed-4cea-b785-8fba1749df03)

 ## 📜 License
-This project is open source under the MIT License.
+This project is open source and free for any one to use.

 ## 🙋‍♂️ Author
 Ahmad Hmied